 - See our Religious Exemptions Clarified page.

-- The law requires parents filing Medical, Religious, and Personal Exemptions show proof (via a signature on the Certificate of Exemption (COE) or a practitioner signed letter stating) that they have consulted with a practitioners about the risks and benefits of vaccination.
+- The law requires parents filing medical, religious, and personal exemptions to show proof (via a signature on the Certificate of Exemption (COE) or a practitioner signed letter stating) that they have consulted with a practitioner about the risks and benefits of vaccination.

-- ICWA provides a free Risk-Benefit Consultation Service to help parents find a practitioner to provide a consultation and signature.
+Sadly, many doctors do not know the law or resist it by expressing hesitancy to sign.
+Here are two suggestions on overcome barriers.- ICWA provides a free Risk-Benefit Consultation Referral Service to help parents find a practitioner to provide a consultation and signature.

 28A.210.060 |